Menu engineering

-Menu engineering or Menu psychology, is the design of a menu to maximize restaurant profits.
-This also applies to cafes, bars, hotels, food trucks, event catering and online food delivery platforms.
+Menu engineering or menu psychology is the design of a menu to maximize restaurant profits.

 History

 The concept of menu engineering was first introduced in 1982 by Michael L. Kasavana and Donald I. Smith.

 Visual perception

 Visual perception and attention are linked to how customers read a menu.
 Most menus are presented visually (though many restaurants verbally list daily specials).
 The majority of menu engineering recommendations focus on how to increase attention by strategically arranging menu categories within the pages of the menu, and item placement within a menu category.
 This strategic placement of categories and items is referred to as the theory of sweet spots.

 The reasoning being sweet spots stem from the classical effect in psychology known as the serial position effect (also known as the rules of recency and primacy).
 The thought is, customers are most likely to remember the first and last things they see on a menu—hence, sweet spots on a menu should be where the customers look first and last.
 To date, there is no empirical evidence on the efficacy of the sweet spots on menus.